 Air service is provided through helicopter and fixed wing aircraft.
-Eight licensed helicopter services provide emergency scene flights to designated areas of the state with twenty-two helicopters.
+Twenty-three licensed helicopter services provide emergency scene flights to designated areas of the state with 37 helicopters.
 Complete state coverage of emergency air ambulance service has almost been accomplished.
 Non-emergency coverage is available statewide through seventeen helicopter and four fixed-wing aircraft.

 The licensure branch of the Bureau, under statutory authority (MS Code 41-59-9), licenses ambulance services by location and issues permits for each vehicle the service operates.
 Licenses are issued for ground and air services.